watson-developer-cloud/assistant-web-chat-service-desk-starter/src/egain/webChat/README.md

 # eGain ServiceDesk Integration Example

-This is a functioning service desk integration between Watson Assistant and eGain's Advisor Desktop.
+This is a functioning service desk integration between watsonx Assistant and eGain's Advisor Desktop.

 **Important:** This is a reference implementation that provides an example of a fully functional integration.
 Make any necessary changes and perform robust testing before deploying this integration in production.